sweth/log-jira-time-from-text/README.md

 3. Configure the script by filling in `config.js`
 4. Run `npm run log`

+## Config

+The most important config option to note is the base64.
+This script currently uses a base64 encoded `username:password` as authentication.
+If this is a major concern, you could swap to an ENV var but that is still not great.

+PRs welcome :)

 ## File format

 I've only tested this with a text file in the following format: